 Further details and guidance are available on the 'Permission to re-use material' page.

-The quality of copies
+Quality of copies

 A copy will be a direct duplicate of the surviving version of the original material.